browserengineering/book/book/embeds.md

                 self.text = "Image"
 ```

+As we continue to implement new features for the web platform, we'll
+always need to think about how to make features work in multiple
+modalities.

 ::: {.further}
 Videos are similar to images, but demand more bandwidth, time, and
 memory; they also have complications like [Digital Rights Management
 (DRM)][drm].
 The `<video>` tag addresses some of that, with built-in
 support for advanced video [*codecs*][codec]^[In video, it's called a
-codec, but in images it's called a *format*--go figure.], DRM, and
+"codec", but in images it's called a "format"--go figure.], DRM, and
 hardware acceleration.
 It also provides media controls like a
 play/pause button and volume controls.
 :::